Telegraph Avenue is getting safety and connectivity improvements!

 Telegraph Avenue is a main thoroughfare for pedestrians, bicyclists, transit riders, and drivers, alike.
 Telegraph is the most direct path of travel between Downtown Oakland, KONO, Pill Hill, Mosswood, and Temescal and directly connects to regional transit facilities.

 Space on this segment of the street, however, is limited.
-Connecting Telegraph will weigh tradeoffs and design a street that best serves all Oaklanders and visitors.
+Connecting Telegraph (KONO, Pill Hill, Mosswood) weighs tradeoffs to design a street that best serves all Oaklanders and visitors.

-To guide our decision-making process, OakDOT will select the final project design based on the following factors:
+To guide our decision-making process, OakDOT selects the final project design based on the following factors:

 - Telegraph is a High Injury Corridor*

 - Safety for all users is a priority

 - Ensure accessibility, affordability, health & safety, and process for disadvantaged communities in Oakland

 - During this planning process, our team asked the community to share their experience on Telegraph, how they use the corridor, and what improvements they value the most.